-This pretentiously titled, zero-budget N.Y. indie airily pulls off what Hollywood mightily strives for -- a believable romantic comedy.
+This pretentiously titled, zero-budget N.Y. indie airily pulls off what Hollywood mightily strives for — a believable romantic comedy.
 Admittedly, pic’s loving couple, two certifiably neurotic artists, hardly spring from central casting.
-"Particles” may prove too marginal to reach wide auds, but might woo limited theatrical life before cable beckons.
+She, a painter (writer/director Jennifer Elster), can’t bring herself to visit her drug-addict father who’s dying of AIDS, while he, a writer (Gale Harold of “Queer as Folk” repute), has got major germ issues.
+But together they’re unbeatable, so shocked at successfully initiating human contact that they impatiently drop their defining neuroses.
+Basically a chick pic, “Particles” may prove too marginal to reach wide auds, but charm of players might woo limited theatrical life before cable beckons.

 Pic unfolds over 48 hours, the pre-credit sequence sampling out-of-context scenes labeled “today” or “tomorrow” before settling into straight-ahead chronology.
 Lilli (Elster) is spooked about her imminent gallery opening and haunted by visions of her father.
 She flashes back to her childhood in the hands of her affectionate but hopelessly stoned dad that has left her defensive and insecure about her art.

 Enter germaphobe Morrison (Harold), who sits in his car all day, unwilling to sally forth into the microbe-crawling streets, jotting down notes for what’s presumably the sequel to his first book, the fittingly titled “Notes From a Vehicle.”
 He holds strained conversations with his painfully aloof father in his parents’ luxurious home, and performs complex sanitary ablutions involving surgical caps and sterilized gauze in the stainless steel bathroom of his own apartment.